Table Of Contents

-You must note that a 1031 exchange might entail a comparatively longer holding time and a high minimum investment.
+You must note that 1031 might entail a comparatively longer holding time and a high minimum investment.
 Therefore, such real estate transactions are perfect for investors with higher net worth.
-Furthermore, duly qualified professionals are the ones mandated to handle 1031 exchange transactions due to their complexity.
+Furthermore, duly qualified professionals are the ones mandated to handle transactions due to their complexity.

 Understanding Depreciation And Its Significances To A 1031 Exchange?

-To grasp the entirety of the benefits of opting for a 1031 exchange, you must understand what deprecation is and its impact on investment property transactions.
+To understand the benefits of opting for a 1031, you must understand what deprecation is and its impact on investment property transactions.